 - Facilitate clean up and laundry

-Because I serve low-risk clients for home birth, complications are rare.
-If they do arise, emergency medical procedures and plans are followed as needed.
+Although complications are rare, if they do arise emergency medical procedures and plans are followed as needed.
 The vast majority of our hospital transfers are not urgent, but are due to extremely long or stalled labors.
 If you do transfer to the hospital in labor, I will accompany you there to brief the medical providers and to serve as your doula throughout the remainder of your labor, birth, and immediate postpartum time.
 I typically still follow up with in-home postpartum visits.

 As part of your home birth care, I also come to your home for three postpartum visits.
 The first visit typically occurs within 24-48 hours after the birth.

 This visit includes: